Trail Adopters

 Since 2016, we’ve participated in helping preserve the Rollins Pass story by serving as trail adopters of N76, a 1.73 mile Class 2 Trail known as Riflesight (named for the famed Riflesight Notch Trestle), on the west side of Rollins Pass.
 The trail is part of the Adopt-A-Trail Program (AATP) administered under the auspices of Headwaters Trails Alliance (HTA) and the United States Forest Service (USFS)—all work is done on a volunteer basis.
 For their efforts in 2023, the Wrights received the Partner of the Year award from Headwaters Trails Alliance.

-Parking at the trailhead is exceptionally limited (2 vehicles maximum—although 4 vehicles may be possible if a larger group is travelling together in multiple vehicles and could “block” in the first vehicle).
+Parking at the trailhead is first-come, first-served and extremely limited, accommodating a maximum of 2 vehicles.
+However, if a larger group is traveling together in multiple vehicles, it may be possible to fit up to 4 vehicles by “blocking in” the first vehicle with the consent of the driver.
+Additional overflow parking is available one-quarter of a mile downhill from the trailhead, if needed.
 Per the US Forest Service, please don’t block gates, “make sure to pull fully off roads, even gated closed roads, to ensure you don’t limit service and emergency access.”
 A recent scenario proving the importance of not blocking gates was in July 2021 at the trailhead to N76; a lightning strike started a forest fire and emergency crews needed urgent access to this part of Rollins Pass.
 Thankfully, the rapid response ensured the fire was contained and extinguished at just a quarter-acre in size.

-The trail skirts the edge of timberline at 10,600-10,950 feet in elevation and follows the original railroad grade—the width is perfect for walking next to a hiking partner.
+Please be aware that bears may be present, along with territorial moose on this trail.
+The steep terrain can limit your options for avoidance, so you may need to backtrack, wait for the animal to move along, or change your hiking plans.
 If you’d like to pitch in to help or would like to keep us company while discussing the 12,000 years of history on the pass, please contact us!

 TYPICAL TRAIL SEASON INFORMATION